Tips for Fitness Businesses to Maximize Profit on Black Friday and Small Business Saturday

 Black Friday and Small Business Saturday are quickly approaching (November 29 and November 30, respectively), which means your fitness business should be nailing down a plan to take advantage of this time of year.
 Black Friday is notorious for coaxing savvy shoppers out of their homes to purchase the perfect gifts for loved ones.
 And Small Business Saturday?
 Well, this day was created for entrepreneurs like yourself.
 On this day, the entire nation comes together with one purpose in mind—supporting and celebrating small businesses.

 As a fitness business owner, the best way to participate in these lucrative holidays is by offering unique specials that will encourage clients to step foot through your door to try out new classes or merchandise that you sell at your studio.

-Even though Black Friday and Small Business Saturday are a just a few weeks away, you still have more than enough time to get a plan put in place.
+Even though Black Friday and Small Business Saturday are just a few weeks away, you still have more than enough time to get a plan put in place.
 Here are a few of our favorite tips to get help get you started:

 Post-Thanksgiving fitness classes

 Even though most people like to don “eating pants” on Thanksgiving, I think it’s safe to say they still want to be able to look sleek in their yoga pants the next day.
 Help them accomplish this goal by offering a powerful calorie-burning class on Black Friday.
 On Small Business Saturday, you could offer a special class package specifically designed toward reversing the effects of holiday treats.
 Workout hotspot, Pop Physique, has seen a ton of success by offering their “Keep the Pie off Your Thighs” class package around Thanksgiving.

 Want to see a huge spike in gift card sales?
 Try offering a special promotion on these days to help draw customers into your studio.
 Incentivize gift card sales with discounted rates—offer $100 gift cards for the price of $75.